 There are opportunities to develop unscheduled care and planned care services through Regional Rural Centres.
-Capital funds have been secured for Llandrindod Wells Hospital, this hospital is strategically placed in Powys to support the repatriation of services from Wye Valley Hospital.
+Capital funds have been secured for Llandrindod Wells Hospital, this hospital is strategically placed in Powys to support the repatriation of services from neighbouring District General Hospitals.
 The scheme will reconfigure departments to maximise capacity, improve experience and productivity, and will provide fit for purpose accommodation that improves infection control and meets health and safety.
 It provides further capacity to repatriate activity from secondary care and to opportunities to develop and expand existing services within the hospital.
 For the longer term, there is a need to look more broadly at the population and future health and care model within this area to strengthen Llandrindod Wells as a Regional Rural Centre.

 Capital funds are also being secured for Bro Ddyfi Hospital in Machynlleth.
-The business case seeks to address issues with backlog maintenance costs for the front block which are estimated at £4,268,516 (inclusive of fees and VAT) and to address fundamental issues including compliance, infrastructure, water ingress and first floor accommodation which has become unsafe.
-The geographical location of Bro Ddyfi Hospital in Machynlleth is strategically placed to develop a 'Wellbeing Community Hub' to serve the north west Powys population.
+The business case seeks to address issues with backlog maintenance costs for the front block, to address fundamental issues including compliance, infrastructure, water ingress and first floor accommodation which has become unsafe.
+The geographical location of Bro Ddyfi Hospital in Machynlleth is strategically placed to develop a Wellbeing Community Hub to serve the north west Powys population.
 It has strong links with Bronglais Hospital in Aberystwyth and is further developing links with Tywyn Community Hospital.
 There is a need to further align the capital investment project work with the health and care model developed during 2018/19 and to progress this work with the community under the umbrella of the Mid Wales Healthcare Collaborative.